 Stratum corneum: top layer, consists of dead keratinocyte cells

 Stratum lucidum: packed translucent line of cells; not seen in thin skin; found only on the palms and soles

 Stratum spinosum: "spiny" layer, contains keratinocytes and Langerhans cells

 Stratum basale or germinativum: single layer of epidermal cells; contains melanocytes and Merkel cells

 The epidermis is composed of hard, horny keratinocyte cells that migrate up from the bottom single layer of cells, the stratum basale, to the stratum corneum.
 Epidermal cell differentiation usually takes 28 days and is affected by aging and chemotherapy.

 The primary functions of the epidermis are protection from epidermal water loss and maintaining skin integrity against bacterial invasion and physical barriers, such as shear, friction, and toxic irritants.6,7,8

 The BMZ divides the epidermis from the dermis.
 It contains fibronectin (an adhesive glycoprotein), type IV collagen (a non-fiber-forming collagen), heparin sulfate proteoglycan, and glycosaminoglycan.8,9 The BMZ has an irregular surface—called rete ridges or pegs—projecting downward from the epidermis that interlocks with the upward projections of the dermis.
-This structure anchors the epidermis to the dermis, preventing it from sliding back ...
+This structure anchors the epidermis to the dermis, preventing it from sliding back and forth.
+(Fig. ...